Scott Malone: Gillingham

 On 24 July 2023, Malone signed for EFL League Two side Gillingham on a free transfer, following his departure from Millwall, after having a successful trial during pre-season.
 On 3 October 2023 Malone took on captaining duties for Gillingham in the match against Crewe Alexandra, and has captained several times since.
 On 15 May 2024, the club put him on the transfer list.

 Crawley Town

 On 28 June 2024, Malone joined newly-promoted League One side Crawley Town for an undisclosed fee, signing a one-year deal.

 On 10 November 2024, he departed the club having had his contract terminated by mutual consent.

 Cambridge United

 On 4 March 2025, Malone signed for League One side Cambridge United on a short-term deal until the end of the 2024-25 season.
 Malone was released at the end of the season after 8 appearances for the side.

 Return to Crawley Town

-On 29 August 2025 it was announced that Malone had signed a one-year contract with Crawley Town.
+In August 2025 Malone had signed a one-year contract with Crawley Town.
+He was injured during his eighth match of the season playing against Fleetwood Town on 8 November 2025.
+He was out of action for three months, returning to training on 5 February 2026.
+He returned to the matchday squad against Swindon on 7 March 2026.
+He was released at the end of the 2025–26 season.

+Three Bridges

+In August 2026 Malone signed for Isthmian Premier League side Three Bridges.
+On 29 August 2026 he scored his first goal for the club and won man of the match in a 2-2 draw against Dulwich Hamlet.